civ-clone/.github/profile/README.md

 - Change the `Tax`, `Research`, `Luxuries` rates
 - Play on Earth
 - Some charts and civilization-wide breakdowns/info
+- Diplomatic negotiations with AI players (very basic, peace is always accepted and adhered to)

 ## Get in touch